simarmannsingh/silverlux/src/pages/blog/linux.md

 ---
 templateKey: blog-post
-title: How to do your part in the world of Zelda
+title: The Nextjs bugs that can cause your projects to fail when deployed
 date: 2021-12-22T15:04:10.000Z
 featuredpost: true
 featuredimage: /img/image1.png